If you are looking for ways to celebrate Black History Month I suggest exploring my hometown of Memphis, Tennessee this February and beyond.

 - W.C.
 Handy Home and Museum

-Memphis helped shape the Civil Rights Movement and many fought to overcome the inequality and injustices that many people of color experienced in the south.
+Memphis helped shape the Civil Rights Movement and many fought to overcome inequalities and injustices that many people of color experienced in the south.

-If you’re looking for things to do in Memphis this Feburary to celebrate Black History Month keep reading as I provide you with best things to do in Memphis for Black History Month!
+If you’re looking for things to do in Memphis and where to stay in Memphis to celebrate Black History Month keep reading as I provide you a list of things to do and how to celebrate Memphis Black History from a local’s point of view!

 Perhaps the very first stop you should make during your Black History Month celebration is to the National Civil Rights Museum.
 Located at the Lorraine Motel, where Dr. Martin Luther King, Jr. was assassinated on the balcony on April 4, 1968.